 - Place jelly bread on top of peanut butter/cheese bread to form a sandwich.
 Smear some butter on outsides of bread slices.

 - Heat a nonstick pan on lowish-medium heat.
 Add sandwiches.
 Cook until golden on one side and flip to cook other side.
-You want about 4-5 minutes per side.
+You want about 4 to 5 minutes per side.
 Watch so things don't burn.
 Enjoy!Note: the quantity of each condiment you use could vary, depending on how large your slices of bread are.

 - Use your favourite variety of sandwich bread.
 Raisin bread also works lovely here!